janekx21/owl-ms-language-server/README.md

 ### Where can i find logs?
 Logs can be found under `<tempdir>/owl-ms-lanugage-server.log`.
 On Windows `<tempdir>` is most likely `C:\Users\<username>\AppData\Local\Temp`, on Linux `/tmp` and on MacOS `/private/var/tmp`.

+### Do renames work for non .omn files like .owl or .xml?

+No. Only .omn files.

 ## Roadmap